BitCANN/bitcann-contracts/README.md

       - `category`: domainCategory
       - `commitment`: registrationID < 8 bytes >

    - **ExternalAuthNFT**: A specialized authorization NFT that resides within the Domain Contract but can be attached to any transaction, particularly utilized by [DomainOwnershipGuard.cash](#domainownershipguard) to prove existing domain ownership and enforce penalties on illegal auction attempts.
       - `category`: domainCategory

-If the domain has been inactive for > 2 years then the domain is considered as abandoned and anyone can prove the inactivity and burn the Internal and external Auth NFTs to make the auction of auction possible.
+If the domain has been inactive for > 2 years then the domain is considered abandoned and anyone can prove the inactivity and burn the Internal and External Auth NFTs to make the auction of auction possible.

 ---